dannsam/xenko-docs/manual/input/gestures.md

 You can restrict *Drag* and *Flick* gestures to *vertical* and *horizontal* shapes.
 In that case, the gesture event is triggered only if the gesture is close enough to the indicated shape.

-For more information on gesture shapes see [API reference]((xref="SiliconStudio.Xenko.Input.GestureShape).
+For more information on gesture shapes see [API reference](xref="SiliconStudio.Xenko.Input.GestureShape").

 ##Recognize Gestures

 By default, the **Input System** does not recognize **Gestures**.
-Manage gesture recognition:
+Manage gesture recognition as follows:

-1. To activate a particular gesture recognition, add its configuration to ``Input.ActivatedGestures`` collection.
+1. To activate a particular gesture recognition, add its configuration to [Input.ActivatedGestures](xref="SiliconStudio.Xenko.Input.InputManager.ActivatedGestures") collection.
 2. Set gesture parameters, like the length of the **Tap** or the required distance of a **Drag**.
-3. To stop all gesture recognition, simply clear ``Input.ActivatedGestures`` collection.
+3. To stop all gesture recognition, simply clear [Input.ActivatedGestures](xref="SiliconStudio.Xenko.Input.InputManager.ActivatedGestures") collection.

 > [!Note] Once you activate a gesture for recognition and set its parameters, you can no longer modify these parameters.
-To change gesture parameters, you have to delete the previous entry from the ``Input.ActivatedGestures`` collection and create a new entry with new parameters.
+To change gesture parameters, you have to delete the previous entry from the [Input.ActivatedGestures](xref="SiliconStudio.Xenko.Input.InputManager.ActivatedGestures") collection and create a new entry with new parameters.

-When the system detects a gesture, it adds ``Input.GestureEvent`` to the list of gesture events.
+When the system detects a gesture, it adds [Input.GestureEvent](xref="SiliconStudio.Xenko.Input.GestureEvent") to the list of gesture events.
 Each gesture has its own associated gesture event class.

-``Input.GestureEvent.Type`` field of the ``Input.GestureEvent`` gesture event collection indicates which gesture has been recognized.
+[Input.GestureEvent.Type](xref="SiliconStudio.Xenko.Input.GestureEvent.Type") field indicates which gesture has been recognized.
 You can then cast the base gesture event into the gesture-specific event type to have gesture-type-specific information about the event.

 The system can detect several gestures simultaneously, so the event list can contain more than one item in a given update.